 The decision which God gives to the soul to pass into the kingdom of light or to be condemned to the division of torments is a provisional conclusion, and it holds until the last judgment.
 That judgment is final and without end.
 In the unseen kingdom of spirits, on the 40th earthly day, a great decision takes place on the soul, which has been clarified in such a short time as it had not been described in decades of earthly life.
 The Church on earth prays to God a third time for the soul awaiting its judgment from the King of the world.
 So the particular decision, that is, of each soul, in particular, takes place on the 40th day after the soul’s removal from its clay tent.

-According to biblical and apocryphal writings, the soul passes to the Christian Afterlife after death., intoa rest until God’s coming and resurrection and then judgment to inherit God’s kingdom.
-It is also said that 40 days after death, the private decision takes place when God decides where he will stand, for better or worse.
-But this is a provisional place until the Last Judgement, when the final position will be determined for everyone.
+According to biblical and apocryphal writings, the soul passes to the Christian Afterlife after death., into rest until God’s coming and resurrection and then judgment to inherit God’s kingdom.
+It is also said that 40 days after death, the personal decision takes place when God decides where he will stand, for better or worse.
+But this is a provisional place until the Last Judgement when the final position will be determined for everyone.

 One of the devil’s greatest wiles is to make a man believe that there is no hell and heaven but that they are fairy tales.
 Lacking the prospect of eternal life and the attainment of salvation, man lives on earth in total disregard for his soul, not caring to confess his sins and be delivered from his sins.

 Do we get a second chance after death?